Stats on America's personal finances can be depressing, but here are some numbers to raise your holiday spirits.

 In fact, some of them won’t pay off their balances before they start shopping next holiday season.
 It’s depressing, especially when they don’t seek any of the free help that’s available.

 Thankfully, not all the news about America’s personal spending and saving is so unsettling.
-Make no mistake: Too many Americans are still struggling with debt, and many have either a defeatist or ignore-it-till-it-goes away attitude.
+Too many Americans are still struggling with debt, and many have either a defeatist or ignore-it-till-it-goes away attitude.
 However, just as many are walking the right path.
 Let’s acknowledge them — and encourage others to follow in their footsteps…

 1. Solvency over celebrity